cogment/cogment-doc/src/cogment/cogment-api-reference/cogment-yaml.md

 - [environment](#Environment): Define environment specific properties
 - [actor_classes](#Actor-Classes): Define actor specific properties (for each actor class)
 - [trial_params](#Trial-Params): Defines the default parameters to run a trial
+- [datalog](#Datalog): Defines the data logging specific properties

+In this document, "section" refers to YAML mappings.

 ## Import

-The import section is used to specify external data structures, and optionally code, that is referenced in other parts of the `cogment.yaml` file.
-The references files must be in the same folder as the `cogment.yaml` file.
+The import section is used to specify external data structures, and optionally code, that is referenced in other parts of the file.
+The referenced files must be in the same folder as the `cogment.yaml` file.
 The import sections are:

 - `proto`: List of protobuf definition files.
 Message types defined in these files are used to communicate between the various components
-- `python`: List of Python modules
+- `python`: (optional) List of Python modules
-- `javascript`: List of Javascript files
+- `javascript`: (optional) List of Javascript files

-All cogment projects will need at least one `proto` import to define the data structures exchanged between the various components.
+All Cogment projects will need at least one `proto` import to define the data structures exchanged between the various components.
 Python and/or javascript imports will be needed if you make use of delta encodings.

 E.g.: